falvaro/seshat/README.md

   International Conference on Frontiers in Handwriting Recognition (ICFHR), Crete Island, Greece (2014)

-The math expression recognition model that *seshat* implements is the main part of my PhD thesis.
+The math expression recognition model that *seshat* implements is described in:

+- Francisco Álvaro, Joan-Andreu Sánchez and José-Miguel Benedí.
+  *An Integrated Grammar-based Approach for Mathematical Expression Recognition*.
+  Pattern Recognition, pp. 135-147, 2016

+and it is the main part of my PhD thesis.

  - Francisco Álvaro (advisors: Joan-Andreu Sánchez and José-Miguel Benedí).
    [Mathematical Expression Recognition based on Probabilistic Grammars][13].